e1-m/dispytch/README.md

 🕵️ No dead-letter queue (DLQ)
 Failed messages are retried using built-in logic, but there’s no DLQ or fallback mechanism after final retries yet.

-🧩 No topic pattern matching
-Wildcard or templated subscriptions (e.g. user.*, order:{id}:events) aren’t supported in handler declarations yet.
-Though the backend of you choice may route events to the appropriate queues/topics/channels there is no way for a dispytch handler to know it yet

 ---
 💡 See something missing?